Kong/docs.konghq.com/docs/templates/partner-plugin-template/_index.md

 <!-- If your plugin can be installed via luarocks, change {YOUR_PLUGIN_NAME} to your own plugin, e.g. example-plugin.
 If the plugin is an integration in your catalog, or is installed in some other way, replace the following instructions with your own. -->

-The `.rock` file is a self-contained package that can be installed locally or from a remote server.
+Custom plugins can be installed via LuaRocks.
+A Lua plugin is distributed in `.rock` format, which is a self-contained package that can be installed locally or from a remote server.

-If the LuaRocks utility is installed in your system (this is likely the case if you used one of the official installation packages), you can install the `rock` in your LuaRocks tree, that is, the directory in which LuaRocks installs Lua modules.
+If you used one of the official {{site.base_gateway}} installation packages, the LuaRocks utility should already be installed in your system.
+Install the `.rock` in your LuaRocks tree, that is, the directory in which LuaRocks installs Lua modules.

 1. Install the {YOUR_PLUGIN_NAME} plugin: